projectcalico/calico/networking/ipv6.md

 ---
 title: Configure dual stack or IPv6 only
-description: Configure dual stack or IPv6 onlyk for workloads.
+description: Configure dual stack or IPv6 only for workloads.
 canonical_url: '/networking/ipv6'
 ---